hanieh-hassanzadeh/Vehicle-detection-and-tracking/README.md

 To achieve this goal, I split the project into two parts.
 In the first part, I train a model to identify the vehicle images from non-vehicle images (`model.py`).
 In the second part, I analyze the single images or the video frames to detect any vehicles on the image using the trained model (`main.py`).

 ## Building the model
 To build the model, I first extract features of the input images to feed into the model.
 The input images are located in the `data` folder (is not included here, due to the limitation for the number of files), which includes series of 8792 vehicle and 8968 non-vehicle images.
-After data augmentation (horizontal flipping), number of car images are 17584 and number of non-car images are 17936.
+After data augmentation (horizontal flipping), number of car images are 17584 and number of non-vehicles images are 17936.

 These steps are done through `extract_features` function, which is defined in `functTrain.py`.
 After I build a linear SVM model, I save the model for the later use.
 This pipeline is coded in `model.py`.